I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 - Grab a quick lunch on the go at Haight Street Market.

-One of San Francisco’s most famous tourist areas, Fisherman’s Wharf is an ideal neighbourhood for families, especially those with younger children.
+One of the most famous tourist areas in the city, Fisherman’s Wharf is an ideal neighborhood to stay in San Francisco for families, especially those with younger children or those wanting to explore the San Francisco Bay area.

 Top Things to do in Fisherman’s Wharf